near/threshold-signatures/docs/benches/model.md

 An accurate way to benchmark a protocol is by using the snap-then-simulate method: Instead of benchmarking the protocol run with all the participants included, we run the protocol including only two participants where only one  of them is real and the other is simulated.
 The real participant is the coordinator (where possible), and the simulated participant is the entire environment.
 The real participant interacts with the simulation of the other parties.

+More specifically, we first allowed the derandomization of the algorithms to benchmark.
+Then we implemented `run_protocol_and_take_snapshots` function which runs a specific protocol with all of it participants and stores in a dictionary the messages sent among the participants.
+Next we implemented the logic of what a simulator is and the function `run_simulated_protocol` allowing the simulator to reply in a dummy fashion to a real participant using the snapshot storage.
+It is essential to preserve the same order of messages sent during snapshot and simulation to be able to reproduce the same messages sent by the real participant twice (of course the same randomness is used twice for the real participant).
+During the second (simulated) run, we benchmark the real participant's performance using Criterion.
+We also allowed adding latency discussed in section [Latency & Bandwith](#latency-and-bandwidth) and were able to measure the size of data received per participant during a protocol run.

 ### Why is this technique better than naive one?

 1. Fair benchmarking of the different protocols: even when requiring more participants for one scheme, the benchmarking would focus on the actual performance of a single real participant instead of all participants.